Counselling Skills (Higher Certificate)

 The Bachelor of Arts (Honours) in Counselling & Psychotherapy is a four year course comprising the following:

-Year 1: The One Year Certificate in Counselling Skills
+→ Year 1: The One Year Certificate in Counselling Skills (OYC)

-Year 2: The Higher Certificate in Arts in Counselling Skills
+→ Year 2: The Higher Certificate in Arts in Counselling Skills (HC)

-Year 3 and Year 4: Bachelor of Arts (Hons.) in Counselling & Psychotherapy
+→ Year 3 and Year 4: Bachelor of Arts (Hons.) in Counselling & Psychotherapy (BA1, BA2)

-The Higher Certificate in Arts Counselling Skills course is being offered to students who have successfully completed the One Year Certificate in Counselling Skills or its equivalent.
+The Higher Certificate in Arts in Counselling Skills course is being offered to students who have successfully completed the One Year Certificate in Counselling Skills.
 It aims to consolidate and expand upon the One Year Certificate foundational training, thus providing students with an introduction to counselling for use in their existing work or voluntary settings.
-The course also aims to facilitate interested students to reach the level of training and development required to work with clients during the professional practitioner training programme in Counselling and Psychotherapy in B.A.
-Years 3 and 4.
+The course also aims to facilitate interested students to reach the level of training and development required to work with clients during the professional practitioner training programme in Counselling and Psychotherapy in the Bachelor of Arts - Years 3 and 4

 The course is offered over two semesters from September to May.
 Each semester has 5 modules.
 The following are the key components of course content: